 In my opinion, the most important factors in a brand’s success will not change: you still need to build a great product and then get customers excited about that.
 But AI will become a core competency of any business, and it will also drive increased competition.
 Brands that do not keep up will not be able to stay competitive.
 The good news for brands is that most of this work will be done for them by eCommerce enablement partners and the actual eCommerce tools themselves, so the key will be understanding and implementing the correct solutions.

 We believe that the most effective way of marketing and selling your product is through word-of-mouth marketing.
-Currently, the best (and most engaging way) for brands to scale word-of-mouth marketing is through User Generated Content (UGC) on social platforms like Instagram.
+Currently, the best (and most engaging way) for brands to drive social sales is with Influencer Storefronts.
 LoudCrowd helps you analyze your UGC and incentivize your customers to grow it: request a demo!

 About the Author(s)